 OG means ocean grown or original gangster.
 You will often see these two letters after strain names.
 This is because they have OG Kush somewhere in their heritage, thereby affording them the two letters, OG, to show this.
 OG is a sign of quality, as OG strains inherit the same potency and the flavour that made OG Kush so damn famous in the first place.
-You could also see strains called Kush instead of OG, which means the same thing.
+You could also see cannabis strains called Kush instead of OG, which means the same thing.
 Many breeders use OG Kush to create other strains because of the reasons given before.
 And, what did we learn at the start of this article?
 Potency and flavour are the two key factors you want when trying to create a top-shelf strain.
 If you see "OG," "Kush" or a combination of the two in a strain's name, grab it.
-It's going to be delicious and potent!
+It's going to be one of the most delicious and potent cannabis products available!

 What is shake weed?